caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public static IEnumerable<R> GroupJoin<U,N,K,R>(this IEnumerable<U> outer, IEnumerable<N> inner, Func<U,K> outerKeySelector, Func<N,K> innerKeySelector, Func<U,IEnumerable<N><R>> resultSelector, IEqualityComparer<K> comparer);
 ```

-The difference between the `Join()` and `GroupJoin()` methods is that whereas the result selector method of `Join()` is called once per matching pair of elements, the result selector method of `GroupJoin()` is called once per outer element, and is called once and once only for *every* outer element.
+The difference between the `Join()` and `GroupJoin()` methods is that whereas the result selector method of `Join()` is called once per matching pair of elements, the result selector method of `GroupJoin()` is called once and once only for *every* outer element.
 The first parameter to the result selector is the outer element; the second parameter is the sequence of inner elements that match that outer element, which may be an empty sequence.
 This means that `GroupJoin()` can be used to implement either an inner or an outer join when used in combination with other LINQ methods.
 To have it behave directly like a SQL `JOIN` you will generally have to pass the output of `GroupJoin()` to `SelectMany()` to flatten the results down to a single-dimension sequence; in a lot of contexts, though, its default behaviour is more flexible and useful.

 #### The other LINQ syntax

 The special LINQ syntax is called "query syntax".
 Officially, Microsoft recommend that you "use query syntax whenever possible and method syntax whenever necessary".
-However, in reality, the majority of C# developers probably prefer to use method syntax and generally do not use query syntax.
-The output of an expression in query syntax is exactly the same as for method syntax (some sort of `IEnumerable<T>` implementation that encapsulates the query ready for execution when enumerated), and query syntax compiles to exactly the same CIL method calls as method syntax, so it really comes down to an issue of personal opinion.
+However, in reality, the majority of C# developers (that I've met) probably prefer to use method syntax and generally do not use query syntax.
+The output of an expression in query syntax is exactly the same as for method syntax (some sort of `IEnumerable<T>` implementation that encapsulates the query ready for execution when enumerated), and query syntax compiles to exactly the same CIL method calls as method syntax, so it really comes down to an issue of personal taste and your opinions on readability.
 Microsoft's official opinion is that query syntax is more readable; developers who are less confident using it than method syntax would understandably disagree.

 The first example we gave for the `Select()` method above was this: